Still a Sigure Virgin?

 Their latest 2 albums (out of 4 so far) are fantastic.
 Despite the constant plays in my car since the middle of January (a sure-fire way to kill lesser bands,) Just a Moment (2009) and Still a Sigure Virgin?
 (2010) still aren’t tiring for me.
 A rare feat indeed.
 Even after dozens of plays, they remain fresh, and I’m now at the point where I just need to tell you about them.
 I know this probably all sounds like hyperbole, but yeah, if you want to shut me up, just listen to them, would you?

-5 replies on “Still a Sigure Virgin?”
+5 responses to “Still a Sigure Virgin?”

 Sold!
 I like thos two tunes a lot.
 The first one reminds me a bit of mudy on the 昨晩, only with vocals and without the weird time signatures: http://www.youtube.com/watch?v=7o7_OXsvu7E There’s still the same boundless sense of energy though.
 The second is a bit more like a more energetic Hologram or My Dead Girlfriend…which is a good thing!
 I’m a sucker for dueted vocals like this…amazing to see how the guitarist gets his falsetto up to the same pitch as the female bass player AND avoids sounding all shrill.
 Great stuff.